 For leaf feeding lawn grub, Bifenthrin ( trade name Five Star) can be applied for quick action.
 Apply the insecticide late in the afternoon or early evenings.
 Combine this with light watering for the best results.

 For the root-feeding lawn grubs, insecticides need to be watered through the lawn and thatch layer to make contact with them.
 A higher concentration of insecticides like Bifenthrin and a heavier water application is required to get to the target area.

 To make sure you get rid of grub, apply the treatment again in 2 weeks.
 This time frame is crucial because the African Black Beetle eggs take 2-5 weeks to hatch.
 Reapplication eliminates any missed egg or grub.

 Prevention of lawn grub

 Lawn grubs are a seasonal issue and can affect your lawn several times a year.
 More so, during each summer and autumn season.
 You can follow up preventive treatment with fertiliser to fast track recovery.
 Use fertiliser in autumn to set up your lawn for winter and spring.

-Your greatest weapon against grub is keeping your lawns healthy.
-Healthy laws can sustain more grubs without damage.
+You greatest weapon against grub is keeping your lawns healthy.
+Healthy lawns sustain more grubs without damage.
 Keep your lawns properly watered and mowed to help prevent grub damage.
 Golden Finch Lawns will provide you with extensive lawn care advice to ensure that your lawn is well taken care of to avoid the lawn grub menace.